CFBCWorks/Independence40SKN/_items/SKN_IN5.md

 format: photo

-title: The Politics of St.Kitts and Nevis: The Road to Independence 1930-1980.
+title: The Politics St.Kitts and Nevis:The Road to independence 1930-1980.

 shortdesc: “A full and proper account of the historical sequences which led to the formal attainment of independence by the islands of St. Kitts and Nevis, would require millions of words and would fill several volumes.”

-categories: [ Political Non-Fiction ]
+categories: [ History ]

 alt-text: